zettix/LeastSquares/README.md

 See the [pdf](https://github.com/zettix/LeastSquares/blob/main/tex/line-fit.pdf) for the very short python code required to implement this algorithm, or look at `LeastSquaresLine.py`.
-The file `least-plot.py` simply plots the example data to produce the above image.
+The file `least-plot.py` simply plots the example data to produce the top image.

 To create the pdf:
 ```